 - A real mattress.
 Most of the shorter rigs (say, under 25 feet) have dual-purpose areas where a sitting/dining area converts into a sleeping area.
 When it converts the seat cushions fit snuggly together to create the bed.
 Now that might be fine for occasional camping weekends but I love a comfy cozy bed (even if the pets steal most of the space) and a couple inches of foam just isn’t going to get the job done.

 - Dry bath.
 A dry bath means the shower is separate from the toilet.
-In a wet bath, when you shower the entire bathroom becomes the shower stall so the toilet, sink, everything gets wet.
+In a wet bath, the entire bathroom becomes the shower stall .
+The toilet, sink, everything gets wet.
 I am interested in replacing the RV toilet with a composting one.
 Not dealing with the dreaded black tank and conserving water for long-term boondocking are the main reasons.
 Plus, they are better for the environment.
 If you are interested in composting toilets, watch this fantastic two minute video by Gone With the Wynns that explains What They Are and Why You Need One.

 Would Like to Have List

 - The dining area to seat four rather than the smaller seating for two.
-It isn’t because I will have regular dinner guests but because the dining area will be used primarily as a desk.
+It isn’t because of regular dinner guests but because the dining area will be, primarily, my desk.
 And in my office, I love flat space and spreading out.

 - Buying directly from the manufacturer appeals to me for a couple of reasons.
 First, it is so much less stress and time not to deal with a car salesperson to negotiate a price.
 Second, it will be custom-made at the factory with exactly the optional features I want.
 And it saves taking time later for upgrades.

 - I’d prefer the bed be larger than a twin.
 Any adult would.
 Add a dog and a cat and this almost belongs in the list above.